Kottayam district: Agriculture

 Kottayam has a mountainous terrain as well as low-lying areas very close to sea level.
 Depending on the location, different varieties of food and cash crops are cultivated.
 Rice is the principal crop extensively cultivated in low-lying regions like Vaikom and Upper Kuttanad.
 The district occupies third place in the production of rice in Kerala behind Palakkad and Alappuzha.

-Though it is the staple food of the people, the area under cultivation is dwindling due to more lucrative cash crops like rubber plantations for which Kottayam significantly contributes to the overall rubber production in India.
+Although it is the staple food of the people, the area under cultivation is dwindling due to more lucrative cash crops such as rubber plantations for which Kottayam significantly contributes to the overall rubber production in India.
 Kottayam is India's largest rubber producer.
 Rubber trees provide a stable income for farmers and the climate is ideal for rubber plantations.
 Though the highlands are more suitable, cultivation has spread to almost all regions.
 Other crops cultivated include tapiocas, coconuts, peppers, and vegetables.
 To enhance rubber productivity, the government of India has set up a Rubber Board as well as a rubber research institute in Kottayam.

 Industry

 The district lacks refineries, ports, and an airport, which are needed for major industries.Aside from two public sector companies, Hindustan Newsprint at Velloor and Travancore Cements at Nattakom, industries in the district consist mostly of small and medium-size operations.
 These mainly include the publishing and processing of rubber or latex, and manufacturing of rubber-based products.

 Confined mostly to the Vaikom area of the district is an industry of coir processing and making coir products.
 Consisting of more than twenty cooperatives, it employs around 20,000 people.
 In the hand-loom sector, eight cooperative societies employ 2,100 persons.
 The district's forests include varieties of softwood and other varieties of timber providing the raw material for several small enterprises in the production of plywood, packing cases, splints, veneers, and furniture.

 The first printing press in Kerala, C.M.S.
 Press, was established in 1821 by Rev. Benjamin Bailey, a British missionary.
 Malayalam-English and English-Malayalam dictionaries were published in Kottayam in 1846 and 1847.
 The only cooperative society of writers, authors and publishers (SPCS) for publishing books and periodicals was established in 1945.
 Kottayam is home to a number of books and periodicals, and is the center of publishing business in the state.

 Publishing houses like Malayala Manorama, Mathrubhumi publications, Labour India Publications Ltd, Mangalam Publications, Deepika, D. C. Books, V Publishers, Vidhyamitram, Kerala Kaumudi daily and Kerala Kaumudi Flash are also publishers in the district.
 The city of Kottayam hosts several book exhibitions every year.